codewithchris/revenuecat-subscription-demo/README.md

 ## About CodeWithChris

 Hi I’m Chris!
 I’m dedicated to teaching fundamentals about how to make an app.
 This is important if you’re trying to land an iOS job, be a freelancer, increase or start a business with an app idea.
 On the site, you'll find a ton of free resources and tutorials to aid you on your journey to learn iOS development.
-Many people have successfully picked up Swift 5, Xcode 12 and app development from my course and materials!
+Many people have successfully picked up Swift, Xcode and app development from my course and materials!

 Website ► [https://codewithchris.com/](https://codewithchris.com/)
 Courses ► [https://learn.codewithchris.com/](https://learn.codewithchris.com/)